GOP Leader Eyes Intel Committee Shake-Up To Boost President Trump's Defenders

 If @Jim_Jordan @RepMarkMeadows & @RepLeeZeldin aren’t moved on in favor of Republicans who have skipped a majority of the testimony, then shame on us for failing @realDonaldTrump. https://t.co/yp4nQoMhdv

-McCarthy has almost sole discretion for which members sit on the Intelligence Committee, although any decision to change the committee line-up would need to be ratified by the House GOP Conference.
+McCarthy has almost sole discretion over which members sit on the Intelligence Committee, although any decision to change the committee lineup would need to be ratified by the House Republican Conference.
 Any shake-up would likely be supported by the White House, effectively minimizing opposition to the decision.

 However, it is fraught with internal politics.
-In order to add new Republicans to the Intelligence panel, other Republicans would have to step aside.
-It is unclear how a potential shake-up affects the current top Republican on the committee, Rep. Devin Nunes of California.
+To add new Republicans to the Intelligence Committee, other Republicans would have to step aside.
+It is unclear how a potential shake-up would affect the current top Republican on the committee, Rep. Devin Nunes of California.
 A spokesman for Nunes did not respond to NPR's request for comment.

-Committee ratios — the number of Democrats and Republicans on each House panel — are set by the majority and Democrats are unlikely to give McCarthy a reprieve to this end.
-Currently Democrats have 13 seats on the committee and Republicans have nine seats, so any new members added would require other Republicans to temporarily step aside to make room for them.
+Committee ratios — the number of Democrats and Republicans on each House panel — are set by the majority, and Democrats are unlikely to give McCarthy a reprieve to this end.
+Currently, Democrats have 13 seats on the committee and Republicans have nine seats, so any new members added would require other Republicans to temporarily step aside to make room for them.

-The House is in recess this week, but any changes to the Intelligence Committee could take effect as early as next week when they return.
+The House is in recess this week, but any changes to the Intelligence Committee could take effect as early as next week when members return.